aihaddad/weatherapp-ansible/README.md

 ___
 ___Note:__ Terraform or CloudFormation are more "right" Infrastructure as Code (IaC) tools than Ansible (especially for more complicated setups) but this is an Ansible exercise in trying out different modules.
-I may actually revisit this project later to use one of them for the infrastructure building phases._
+I may  revisit this project later to use one of those tools for a more complete infrastructure build._
 ___